 - Biomarkers in Children with FASD that Predict Neurobehavioral Performance (Annika Montag and Christine Austin, MPIs)

 - Mobile Health Tools to Promote Health in Adults With FASD (Christie L. McGee Petrenko and Cristiano Tapparello, MPIs)

 - Choline Polymorphisms in FASD (Susan M. Smith, PI)

-Administrative Core of the CIFASD| San Diego State University
+Administrative Resource of the CIFASD| San Diego State University

 The consequences resulting from prenatal alcohol exposure are wide-ranging and a major and costly public health problem.
 The goal of the CIFASD consortium is to enhance the identification and treatment of FASD utilizing a multidisciplinary approach consisting of both basic science and clinical research.
 The collaborations among research projects will allow CIFASD to improve the diagnosis and treatment of FASD, moving the field forward in ways that could not be easily achieved by individual projects.

 PI: Miguel del Campo

 FASD Diagnostic Telemedicine Resource| University of California, San Diego